 One feature that caught our eye was “flip notifications”.
 That could definitely come in handy.

-We’ll have to wait until the release of the SmartFire in early 2020 before we can reach a final verdict, but from what we’ve seen it looks promising.
+We’ll have to wait until the release of the SmartFire on February 10, 2020 before we can reach a final verdict, but from what we’ve seen it looks promising.

 The searing capability looks like the killer feature that will make this grill stand out from the competition.